 Understand your rights.
 If a lender fails to provide you with a Truth in Lending Disclosure or if your notice of right of rescission is missing crucial information, such as the final date of rescission or a procedure to exercise your rights, you may qualify for a 3-year rescission period.

-To learn more about refinancing, visit the Quicken Loans® Learning Center.
+To learn more about refinancing, visit the Rocket Mortgage® Learning Center.